Inside the impasse erupting on the FDIC board over Basel

 "The Federal Reserve, OCC, and the FDIC have worked cooperatively on the Basel III proposal, including the changes outlined in Vice Chairman Barr's remarks," Gruenberg said at the time.
 "I look forward to the agencies working together to bring Basel III to a conclusion that will strengthen bank capital and bolster financial system resilience and stability."

-Kate Berry contributed to this report.
+Kate Berry contributed to this article.

 For reprint and licensing requests for this article, click here.